 Washington DC Counseling License Requirements

-The nation’s capital of Washington DC is home to a bustling, diverse community with over 700,000 people, around 3,500 of whom work in counseling occupations according to the Bureau of Labor Statistics (BLS).1-5 If you are planning on starting a career in counseling in Washington DC, you will need to understand the regulations for licensure and the process you will have to follow to become one.
+Of Washington DC’s 712,000 residents, at least 3,300 work in counseling occupations as of May 2021, according to the Bureau of Labor Statistics (BLS).1-5 If you are planning on starting a career in counseling in Washington DC, you will need to understand the process you will have to follow to become licensed.
 On this page, you will learn the requirements for becoming a Licensed Professional Counselor (LPC), as well as information about other DC counseling licenses and salary and job outlook information.

 Table of Contents

 - How to Become a Counselor in Washington DC

 - Licensed Professional Counselor (LPC) Licensing Process

 - Additional Counseling Careers and Licenses in Washington DC

 - School Counselor

 - Certified Addiction Counselor (CAC)